Everything You Need To Know About Activated Carbon & Activated Carbon Adsorption

 Yes.
 Activated carbon filters and air purifiers that use a PM 2.5 activated carbon filter are safe for use in commercial and residential spaces.

 Moreover, activated carbon filters are effective at removing volatile organic compounds commonly found in most households.
-When paired with HEPA filtration, air purifiers can trap harmful pollutants and rid your indoor spaces of odors.
+Air purifiers can trap harmful pollutants and rid your indoor spaces of odors.

 It is important to change your activated carbon filter according to manufacturer recommendations.
 Once a filter is full, it will no longer work effectively, allowing airborne pollutants to invade your indoor spaces.